 While we’re on the subject I’d like to talk a bit more about sticky rice.

-It is quite different to the usual steamed rice you will find in area’s further south.
+It is quite different from the usual steamed rice you will find in area’s further south.

 Sticky rice, also known as glutinous rice has a very low amylose content, which gives it its ‘sticky’ texture when cooked.